ArisBee/aristidebouix.cloud/content/en/post/watch-korea.md

 ![Me in Daegu](/post/korea/me.jpg#center "An unexpected stop")

-Carrying this inspiration with my watch every day, I am reminded of the values of humility, passion, and lifelong learning.
+Carrying this inspiration with my watch every day, I am reminded of the values of genuity, passion, and lifelong learning.
 Whether in our professional or personal lives, these values can lead to a fulfilling and impactful journey.